RodneyMcCoy/elliptical-pattern-identification/src/README.md

 )

 *The link is read only, since this repo is public.
 Hit me up if you want write access for any reason*

+# SRC Folder Structure

+- Hodograph_DuttaMethod **Python File**
+  - This script is used to find local hodographs, and extract parameters.
+- utilityScripts **Folder**
+  - "this directory contains a variety of programs I have created to test ideas, learn analysis 	techniques, and troubleshoot problems.
+None are essential for analysis, but provide some insight to the evolution of the main analysis script.
+It also contains the original hodograph code from Thomas Colligan that I ported over to Python. "
+- Tolten, Villarica, .idea **Folders**
+  - Contains flight data.
+Will be moved to *test* folder in the future
+- .spyproject **Folder**
+  - Idk what this is.
+Probabily a folder type specific to the spyder ide